Zubieta/Z10Z/content/post/exploring-device-functionality.md

 categories = ["Technology"]
 date = "2014-06-18T01:32:32-05:00"
-description = "Discovering certain things about some pieces of technology which I own." slug = "exploring-mobile-device-functionality" tags = ["Android", "Apple", "Devices"] title = "Exploring Mobile Device Functionality"
+description = "Discovering certain things about some pieces of technology which I own." slug = "exploring-device-functionality" tags = ["Android", "Apple", "Devices"] title = "Exploring Device Functionality"
 +++

 I've been playing around with some pieces of technology *(an Android Tablet, an Android Phone, Apple’s Magic Keyboard/Trackpad, a MHL-Compliant TV)* which I own, and found out some simple but neat functionality which I didn’t know they could perform together: